-Arrests of 16 Marines at Camp Pendleton for human smuggling ruled unlawful by judge: reports
+Arrests of 16 Marines in formation at Camp Pendleton for human smuggling ruled unlawful: reports

-A military judge has ruled the arrests of 16 U.S. Marines and accused of human smuggling during a Camp Pendleton Battalion formation was unlawful and a violation of their rights, according to reports.
+A military judge has ruled the arrests of 16 U.S. Marines accused of human smuggling during a Camp Pendleton Battalion formation were unlawful and a violation of their rights, according to reports.

 Video of the July mass arrest surfaced last week.
 The Marines were hauled out of the formation and accused of participating in a scheme to smuggle illegal immigrants into the U.S. from Mexico, according to reports.